pepopowitz/your-first-react-app-exercises/exercise-17/README.md

 [The complete test can be seen here.](./SOLUTIONS.md#loading-complete-test)

-### Writing a test verifying that the hydrated state gets rendered
+### Write a test verifying that the hydrated state gets rendered

-The second test you'll write is a test that "it renders loading if friend isn`t loaded yet".
+The second test you'll write is a test that "it renders the friend details once it's loaded".

 #### Arrange: Set up a hydrated friend